DanielLucier/CYBER8420-SemesterProject/README.md

 <strong>AssuranceCases</strong> contains five assurance cases we developed for Keycloak and a link to diagrams in Lucidchart.

 <strong>MisuseCases</strong> contains a misuse case we developed for each top level claim (refer to AssuranceCases).

+<strong>RequirementsReport</strong> contains a report that lists our final assurance claims, a bulleted list of security requirements captured through our misuse case diagrams, and review of project documentation.